vezel-dev/celerity/README.md

 **Celerity** is a programming language aiming for a good balance of productivity and scalability while being easily embeddable in host applications.

-**Celerity** is gradually typed, expression-oriented, and multi-paradigm.
-Some notable features are pattern matching, first-class functions with closures, opt-in mutability, explicit error propagation, concurrency based on lightweight agents, and non-suspending garbage collection.
+**Celerity** is expression-oriented, multi-paradigm, and features optional type checking through success typings.
+Some notable features are pattern matching, first-class functions with closures, opt-in mutability, explicit exception propagation, concurrency based on lightweight agents, and non-suspending garbage collection.

 ## Usage